- September 15, 2011

 Sengoku is a warfare Real-Time Strategy game set in 16th century Japan, where you play as a Japanese nobleman aiming to unite the country under your rule.
 Manage relationships with family, friends, and enemies, conquer provinces, and make alliances with religious factions to increase your influence and become Shogun.
 The game features a detailed map of Japan divided into 350 provinces and offers multiplayer and single-player modes, accompanied by good music.

-- The tutorial and guidance are minimal, making it difficult for new players to understand the mechanics and objectives, resulting in a steep learning curve.
+- The game suffers from a steep learning curve and lacks a comprehensive tutorial, making it difficult for new players to understand its mechanics and objectives.

 “The gameplay becomes simple enough quickly; if you're a history buff like me, you can derive some pleasure through roleplay.”